TomaszAlbertBernat/AgentTom/backlog/BACKLOG.md

   `#docs #tools` `@est:2h` `@depends:BE-054` `@ac:clear setup instructions for each supported player`

 ### Epic: Personal Local-Only Simplification
-*User Story: "As a single user running on localhost, I want AgentTom to just work without any authentication, so I can use it immediately with my own API keys."*
+*User Story: "As a single user running on localhost, I want AgentTom to just work without any authentication, so I can use it immediately with my own API keys stored in a .env file inside the project's root."*

 - [ ] LO-001: Default to local mode and remove multi-user prompts in UI — hide login/register in local mode and guide to setup when needed
   `#frontend #ux #auth` `@est:4h` `@ac:no auth prompts in local mode; home redirects to setup if needed; /api/local-user/* flows visible`